yunapotamus/story-builders/README.md

 - **@critique** - Get thoughtful, constructive feedback on your writing samples
 - **@craft** - Research and prepare writing craft talks on specific topics
 - **@prompt** - Generate creative writing prompts and discuss your work
+- **@coach** - Celebrate milestones and get motivational support for your writing journey

 ## Quick Start